ainblockchain/ain-blockchain/tools/cert-kpi/native-escrow-micro-units.md

 Use a separately identified controlled ten-validator experiment or a fully audited scheduled upgrade; never erase or replace the existing failed run's history.

-`run-escrow.sh` deliberately remains the legacy safety-refusal runner.
-Version2 network preflight, funded peer recovery/finalized payout, sustained load and7000TPS remain unfinished.
-These DB fixtures do not complete those gates, M1/M3–M6, public Ainize blob replication or the100-dataset lifecycle.
+Without an explicit audited network plan, `run-escrow.sh` retains the legacy safety refusal.
+The subsequent separate-network implementation and actual admission/finality failure are documented in `native-escrow-network.md`; read that guide rather than inferring network results from these DB fixtures.
+Sustained load,7000TPS,M1/M3–M6, public Ainize replication and the100-dataset lifecycle remain separate work.